rawsh/Portfolio-Ghost/README.md

 # Portfolio

-Ghost Theme for Victoria Krasnoshchekova using sliders, a grid list, and styled pages.
+Ghost Theme for artists using sliders, a grid list, and styled pages.
+Client never paid and cut off communication, so I finished the website and uploaded it here for your benefit :)

 ![](http://i.imgur.com/gV3qAnQ.jpg)